Skip to main content

 • Your I-20 Certificate of Eligibility is not expiring before the end of your vacation quarter.

-• You've met with an international student advisor in person to obtain permission and to complete the break request form.
+• You've met with an international student adviser in person to obtain permission and to complete the break request form.

 Please schedule an appointment with an international student advisor to check your eligibility for a break.
 You must receive approval by the end of the quarter before your break.
 For example, if you want to take a break during summer quarter, you must get approval before the end of spring quarter.